shrijayan/dataset_generator/README.md

 3. Generate question-answer pairs from the extracted text.
 4. Clean the generated questions.
 5. Save the cleaned questions to the generated_questions folder.

+## Prompts

+- The system prompt for generating question-answer pairs is located in the `prompts` folder as `generateQA-sys_prompt.txt`

 ## Project Structure
 ```